Skip to main content

 Fonseca works as a radio astronomer to understand compact astrophysical objects and the extreme physical environments that surround them.
 His research interests currently center on radio pulsars and fast radio bursts (FRBs); while pulsars are known to be rotating neutron stars, the origins of FRBs are largely unknown but are indicative of environments like those produced by neutron stars.

 Since 2016, Emmanuel helped construct software and hardware infrastructures for the Canadian Hydrogen Intensity Mapping Experiment (CHIME) telescope and two of its instruments that observe pulsars and FRBs.
 He currently helps maintain both instruments for CHIME, as well as supervises and/or co-leads science projects using CHIME data.
-Emmanuel also uses other premier radio observatories, such as the 100-m Green Bank Telescope, the former 305-m Arecibo Observatory, and the Very Large Array, for collecting data related to pulsar and FRB astrophysics
+Emmanuel also uses other premier radio observatories, such as the 100-m Green Bank Telescope, the former 305-m Arecibo Observatory, and the Very Large Array, for collecting data related to pulsar and FRB astrophysics.

 WVUniverse Series presents "Waiting for the Sun: A Wild History of Solar Eclipses" featuring Dr. Emmanuel Fonseca